scheinerman/Mods.jl/README.md

 Modular arithmetic for Julia.

-## New in Version 2

-With this new version the modulus of a `Mod` number must be of type `Int`.
-If a `Mod` number is constructed with any other typeof `Integer`, the constructor will (try to) convert it to type `Int`.

-The old style `Mod{N,T}(v)` no longer works.

-### Why this change?

-There were various issues in the earlier version of `Mods` that are resolved by requiring `N` to be of type `Int`.

-* Previously `Mod` numbers created with different sorts of integer parameters would be different.
-So if `N = 17` and `M = 0x11`, then `Mod{N}(1)` would not be interoperable with `Mod{M}(1).`

-* The internal storage of the value of the `Mod` numbers could be  different.
-For example, `Mod{17}(-1)` would store the value internally as `-1` whereas `Mod{17}(16)` would store the value as `16`.

-* Finally, if the modulus were a large `Int128` number, then arithmetic operations could silently fail.

-We believe that the dominant use case for this module will be with moduli between `2` and `2^63-1` and so we do not expect this change to affect users.
-Further, since `Mod` numbers that required `Int128` moduli were likely to give incorrect results, version 1 of this module was buggy.

-Users who require *smaller* integer (e.g., `Int8`) types should use the latest version 1 of `Mods`.

-> **NEW!** For small moduli (between 2 and 255) see the [MiniMods](https://github.com/scheinerman/MiniMods.jl) module.

-In addition, some functionality has been moved to the `extras` folder.
-See the `README` there.

-### New in 2.2.3

-The values of `Mod` numbers are held in 64-bit integers.
-If the moduli and values are large enough, integer arithmetic might overflow and yield incorrect results.
-To deal with this, integer values are expanded to 128 bits in order to ensure correctness, and then reduced by the modulus.

-In prior versions, we always expanded values to 128 bits before arithmetic.

-Starting in version 2.2.3, expansion to 128 bits only happens for moduli above `typemax(Int32)` which equals `2^31 - 1 = 2,147,483,647`.
-This results in a
-roughly 4 or 5 times speedup compared to prior versions.

 ## Quick Overview
 This module supports modular values and arithmetic.
 The moduli are integers (at least 2)